AdaCore/ada-spark-rfcs/features/rfc-to_string.md

       );
    end Root_Formatter_Type with private;

-   type Root_Buffer_Type is abstract class
+   type Root_Buffer_Type is abstract class record

       --  The following function will use the underlying formatter